 Overall assessment of the business situation

 At the time this Group Management Report was prepared, the Management Board continued to assess the development of the Fresenius Group as positive.
 Demand for our products and services continues to grow steadily around the world.
-Operating performance in the first weeks of 2015 has been in line with our expectations.

 Outlook